Mycheaux/DB-conv/docs/readme.md

 ### hyperparameter tuning wisdom:
 Check the plots and change the loss component weightage.
-$m$/ forward DB-converter / `mapper` and $i$ /backward DB-converter / `inverter` should converge ideally at a similar speed.
+$m$/ forward DB-converter / `mapper` and $i$ / backward DB-converter / `inverter` should converge ideally at a similar speed.
 Otherwise, one is more powerful than the other.
 The total loss of $m$ is called `mapping_loss` and the total loss of $i$ is called `inverting_loss`.
 Here are the components of the loss.
 `l1_loss` = $L_1$ distance
 `l2_loss` = $L_2$ distance